 Liberal Arts Degrees

 Marie and X'unei: A Conversation on Language

-A conversation between Elder Marie Olson and Lance X̱’unei Twitchell, Assistant Professor of Alaska Native Languages.
+A conversation between Elder Marie Olson and Lance X̱’unei Twitchell, Associate Professor of Alaska Native Languages.
 Recorded in September 2017.

 Outdoor Studies Students in Japan

 Come along with the Outdoor Studies Capstone class while they explore backcountry skiing in Japan's Hakuba region.

 Students have an opportunity to design an Interdisciplinary Bachelor of Liberal Arts (B.L.A.) degree with the guidance of a faculty advisor.
 Students choose which disciplines to combine.
 This program provides a focused, yet flexible course of study in the humanities with additional study options in languages, mathematics, natural sciences, and social sciences.